kj-joseph/kevinjoseph.net/README.md

 # KevinJoseph.net

 Personal site uploaded as code example.
-Uses AngularJS, Gulp, and npm.
+Updated December 2018 to use React, Webpack, and Babel.